Is azithromycin hard on the liver

 • Regulation of Blood Sugar: The liver helps regulate blood sugar levels by storing glucose as glycogen and releasing it when the body requires additional energy.

-See also Azithromycin arrhythmias
+See also Azithromycin after expiration date

 Overall, the liver plays a critical role in maintaining the body’s overall health and wellbeing by performing these vital functions efficiently and effectively.